You are hereHow do I manage pH? | Growing Organic Cannabis

 1.)
 Usually You Don't Need to Worry About pH When Growing Cannabis With Organic Soil

-When growing cannabis in organic soil, some of the most important things happen before you even germinate your plants.
+However, when growing cannabis in organic soil, some of the most important things happen before you even germinate your plants.
 The more effort you put into starting with great organic super soil, the less you'll have to worry about during the actual grow itself.
-If you've set things up properly, you probably don't even need to think about pH.
+If you've set things up properly, pH won't be a problem for you!

-Learn how to make organic super soil (custom-formulated soil for cannabis plants - for those who want to do organic growing the "real" way, without having to worry about pH or giving nutrients)
+Learn how to make organic super soil (custom-formulated soil for cannabis plants - for those who want to do organic growing the "real" way and just water their plants, without having to worry about pH or giving nutrients)

 In general with organic growing, it's recommended you do not adjust or try to manage pH until you know something is wrong.
 In organic growing "if it ain't broke don't fix it."

-If you're seeing nutrient problems on your plant, the first thing to always check is the pH!
+If you're seeing nutrient problems on your plant, and you know your plant hasn't used up all the nutrients, the first thing to always check is the pH!
 Check the pH of the water that's going into your plant, as well as the runoff water that's coming out the bottom.
 In soil you want to maintain a pH of 6-7.

 If you do notice nutrient problems, the first thing to do is check the pH of the water going in and out!